 About the Makerspace

-A Makerspace is place that provides new opportunities to the community by making tools, materials, special equipment, and skilled individuals accessible to the public.
-It’s a fun, creative place for the community to share and develop their abilities, explore their passions, and help inspire others to do the same.
-The community can host events, provide mentorship to those who seek it, collaborate on projects/ideas, and more.
+The Hutchinson Public Library Makerspace is a public workshop-area that provides access to tools, materials, and skilled mentorship.
+It’s a fun, creative place for people to share and develop their abilities, explore their passions, and inspire others to do the same.

 In our Makerspace, you can:

 - Tinker and craft

 - Makerspace Featured Project: Design your own T-shirt!Our Makerspace featured project this month is for all you aspiring clothing designers!
 Get ready to learn how to produce your own graphic shirt… Using easy-to-use software, you can create fun artwork and lettering to cut out of Heat Transfer Vinyl and iron on to your clothes.
 When you’re finished, be sure to grab one… Read more: Makerspace Featured Project: Design your own T-shirt!